icon to open the header menu

 This relationship to tools and materials is expected to have a relationship to the hand , and at first seems to exclude the keyboard-based practice of programming.
 But even within a world in which automated machines have replaced hand-held tools, Osborne writes:

 Another unique feature of software craftsmanship is its blending between tools and material: code, indeed, is both.
-This is, for instance, represented at its extreme by languages like LISP, in which functions and data are treated in the same way ( McCarthy, 1965) .
+This is, for instance, represented at its extreme by languages like LISP, in which functions and data are treated in the same way ( author, year) .
 In that sense, source code is a material which can be almost seamlessly converted from information to information- processing , and vice-versa; code as a material is perhaps the only non-finite material that craftspeople can work with—along with words150 .

 Code, from the perspective of craft, is not just an overarching, theoretical concept which can only be reckoned with in the abstract, but also the very material foundation from which the reality of software craftsmanship evolves.
 An analysis of computing phenomena, from software studies to platform studies, should therefore take into account the close relationship to their material that software developers can have.
 As Fred Brooks put it,